BilalMohmand58/goaccelovate-task/README.md

 - **Task Update**: O(1) - Updating a task by ID is a direct database operation
 - **Task List Retrieval**: O(n) - Where n is the number of tasks belonging to the user

-## Assumptions

-- Each user has their own separate list of tasks
-- Authentication tokens are stored securely in HttpOnly cookies
-- The application is intended for personal use with a reasonable number of tasks per user
-- All API endpoints validate user authentication before performing any database operations
-- Form inputs are validated on both client and server sides

 ## Deployment

 The application is deployed at [https://todo-app-example.vercel.app](https://todo-app-example.vercel.app)